Our rating: 4/5

 How Much Is Squarespace?

-Squarespace has a number of different plans to choose from.
+Squarespace has several different plans to choose from.
 The cheapest option, which is the Personal plan, starts at $12 per month.
 The most expensive option, which is the Advanced Commerce plan, starts at $40 per month.
-The other options, the Business plan and the Basic Commerce plan fall in between.
+The other options, the Business plan, and the Basic Commerce plan fall in between.

 Is Squarespace a Good Value?

 Because of the flexibility and quantity of features offered by Squarespace, it is pretty good for the money.
 However, it’s neither the cheapest nor the most expensive option out there.

 Squarespace currently supports English, German, Spanish, French, Italian, and Portuguese.

 Squarespace is built to bridge the gap between sites and eCommerce.
 As such, it doesn’t make sense for eCommerce as much as specialized platforms, but it still does an excellent job.